 Latest funding results of the Alzheimer Society Research Program

-In 2024, the Alzheimer Society Research Program is investing $5,244,000 in 40 researchers and their projects.
-Thanks to generous donors and funding partners, including Brain Canada Foundation, Canadian Institutes of Health Research – Institute of Aging, Research Manitoba, Saskatchewan Health Research Foundation and Fonds de Recherche du Québec.
+In 2026, the Alzheimer Society Research Program is investing $4.1 million in 31 researchers and their projects.
+Thanks to generous donors and funding partners, including Brain Canada Foundation and the Saskatchewan Health Research Foundation.

-The Alzheimer Society Research Program funds dementia research in Canada, through four award categories: Doctoral Award, Postdoctoral Award, New Investigator Grant and Proof of Concept Grant.
-The types of research we fund fall in to eight priority areas, listed below.
+The Alzheimer Society Research Program funds dementia research in Canada, through four award categories: Proof of Concept Grant, Doctoral Award, Postdoctoral Award and New Investigator Grant.
+The types of research we fund fall into eight priority areas, listed below.

 Care